Personal Development

 Have you ever tried to start something unfamiliar or implement a habit but got stuck because the one way you had worked out to try it fell through?
 You likely got stuck because you needed a backup plan and a backup plan for your backup plan.

-Rather than attempting to accomplish your goals with a single path in mind, increase your odds of success by creating multiple avenues.
 For example, if your goal is to run a mile every day, you can plan to run outside every morning.
 You could also have multiple avenues, like running on your gym’s treadmill if it’s raining in the morning or running outside in the evening after work if you don’t wake up in time.

 Creating multiple avenues for your goal increases the likelihood that you’ll always have a way to achieve it.